- What Is Irritable Bowel Syndrome (IBS)?

 As part of that dietary transition, we removed entire food categories from our plates, including:

-At the beginning of our paleo journey, most of our meals consisted of a piece of meat, chicken or fish, paired with grilled vegetables, such as peppers, carrots or zucchini.
+At the beginning of our paleo journey, most of our meals consisted of a piece of beef, chicken or fish, paired with grilled vegetables, such as peppers, carrots or zucchini.

 Within a few days, all my gut issues had disappeared and I felt great for the first time in decades.
 No more bloating and discomfort after meals!
 I could finally feel comfortable leaving the house without strategically planning my bathroom breaks.
 I felt liberated!